DeflectoMC/Multiplayer-Possible/README.md

 - Vanilla unmodded Minecraft (Java and Bedrock, all versions)
 - Most wifi setups
 - LAN worlds
-- Servers with or without mods/plugins
+- Servers with and without mods/plugins
 - Bedrock players on Java servers using [Geyser](https://github.com/GeyserMC/Geyser)
 - Games and programs other than Minecraft*